-- 14. Securities Lending: It is one of the means of earning additional income for the scheme with a lesser degree of risk.
-The risk could be in the form of non-availability of ready securities for sale during the period the securities remain lent.
-The scheme would be exposed to risk through the possibility of default by the borrower/intermediary in returning the securities.
-However, the risk would be adequately covered by taking of suitable collateral from the borrower by the intermediary involved in the process.
+- 13. Securities Lending: It is one of the means of earning additional income for the scheme with a lesser degree of risk.
+The risk could be in the form of non availability of ready securities for sale during the period the securities remain lent.
+The scheme could also be exposed to risk through the possibility of default by the borrower/intermediary in returning the securities. - However, the risk would be adequately covered by taking in of suitable collateral from the borrower by the intermediary involved in the process.
 The scheme will have a lien on such collateral.
-It will also have other suitable checks and controls to minimise any risk involved in the securities lending process. - 15.
-Investment in overseas market: The success of investment in overseas market depends upon the ability of the fund manager to understand conditions of those markets and analyse the information, which could be different from Indian markets.
-Operations in foreign markets would be subject to exchange rate fluctuation risk besides the market risks of those markets.
+They will also have other suitable checks and controls to minimise any risk involved in the securities lending process. - 14.
+Reinvestment Risk: This risk refers to the interest rate levels at which cash flows received from the securities in the Scheme are reinvested.
+The additional income from reinvestment is the "interest on interest" component.
+The risk is that the rate at which interim cash flows can be reinvested may be lower than that originally assumed. - 15.
+Money Market Securities are subject to the risk of an issuer's inability to meet interest and principal payments on its obligations and market perception of the creditworthiness of the issuer. - 16.
+Investment in overseas markets: The success of investment in overseas markets depends upon the ability of the fund manager to understand conditions of those markets and analyse the information which could be different from Indian markets.
+Operations in foreign markets would be subject to exchange rate fluctuation risk besides market risks of those markets.

-16. Trading in derivatives involves certain specific risks like:
+17. Trading in debt and equity derivatives involves certain specific risks like:

 - a.
 Credit Risk: This is the risk on default by the counter party.
 This is usually to the extent of difference between actual position and contracted position.
 This risk is substantially mitigated where derivative transactions happen through clearing corporation. - b.
 Market Risk: Market movement may also adversely affect the pricing and settlement of derivative trades like cash trades. - c.
 Illiquidity Risk: The risk that a derivative product may not be sold or purchased at a fair price due to lack of liquidity in the market. - d.
 An exposure to derivatives can lead to losses.
-Success of dealing in derivatives depends on the ability of the fund manager to correctly assess the future market movement and in the event of incorrect assessment, if any, performance of the scheme could be lower. - e.
-Interest Rate Swaps (IRSs) and Forward Rate Agreements (FRAs) do also have inherent credit settlement risks.
+Success of dealing in derivatives depends on the ability of the Fund Manager to correctly assess the future market movement and in the event of incorrect assessment, if any, performance of the scheme could be lower. - e.
+Interest Rate Swaps (IRSs) and Forward Rate Agreements (FRAs) do also have inherent credit and settlement risks.
 However, these risks are substantially less as they are limited to the interest stream and not the notional principal amount. - f.
 Participating in derivatives is a highly specialized activity and entails greater than ordinary investment risks.
-Notwithstanding such derivatives being used for limited purpose of hedging and portfolio balancing, the overall market in these segments could be highly speculative due to the action of other participants in the market. - g.
+Notwithstanding such derivatives being used for limited purpose of hedging and portfolio balancing, the overall market in these segments could be highly speculative due to action of other participants in the market. - g.
 Derivative products are leveraged instruments and can provide disproportionate gains as well as disproportionate losses to the investor.
 Execution of such strategies depends upon the ability of the fund manager to identify such opportunities.
 Identification and execution of the strategies to be pursued by the fund manager involve uncertainty and decision of fund manager may not always be profitable.
 No assurance can be given that the fund manager will be able to identify or execute such strategies. - h.
 The risks associated with the use of derivatives are different from or possibly greater than, the risks associated with investing directly in securities and other traditional investments.